-Stockholm attack: Man held on suspicion of terrorist crimes
+Stockholm: Man held on suspicion of terrorism

 Story highlights

-- The street where the truck crashed into a store remains cordoned off and under police guard
+- "We have to stand up for our open society," says Sweden's Deputy Prime Minister

-- Nine of the injured, including a child, are still being treated in Stockholm hospitals
+- People bring flowers to lay by the cordon surrounding the scene of the attack

-Stockholm (CNN)A man arrested after a stolen truck plowed into pedestrians on a busy Stockholm street is being held on "suspicion of terrorist crimes through murder," a government official said Saturday.
+Stockholm (CNN)A man arrested after a stolen truck plowed into pedestrians on a busy Stockholm street is being held on suspicion of terrorism offenses and is likely to be the driver of the vehicle, authorities in Sweden said Saturday

 The attack Friday in the heart of Sweden's capital left at least four people dead and injured a dozen more.